DataDog/integrations-core/docs/dev/create-an-integration-dashboard.md

 ### Export your dashboard

-Export your dashboard to JSON using the settings cog (upper right) and choosing **Export dashboard JSON**.
+Export your dashboard to JSON using the export button (upper right) and choosing **Export dashboard JSON**.
-Name the file according to your dashboard title: for example, `you_integration_name_overview.json`.
+Name the file according to your dashboard title: for example, `your_integration_name_overview.json`.

 Save this file to your integration's `assets/dashboards` folder.
 Add the asset to your `manifest.json` file.
 See [Integrations Assets Reference][11] for more information about your integration's file structure and manifest file.